MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/enable-idea-content-moderation.md

 ---
 title: Enable content moderation on ideas
-description: Learn how to enable content moderation for ideas on a portal.
+description: Learn how to enable content moderation for ideas on a Power Pages site.
 author: nickdoelman
 ms.topic: conceptual
 ms.custom:
-ms.date: 04/21/2020
+ms.date: 04/10/2023
 ms.subservice:
 ms.author: kkendrick
 contributors:
     - nickdoelman
+    - ProfessorKendrick
 ---

 # Enable content moderation on ideas

-A content moderation policy allows you to moderate the ideas that are submitted on your portal.
+A content moderation policy allows you to moderate the ideas that are submitted on your site.
 After you create a moderation policy, you add it to an idea forum.
 The moderation policy will be applicable to all ideas in the idea forum.
-A portal user can flag an idea by selecting an appropriate reason and adding any additional details, if required.
+A site user can flag an idea by selecting an appropriate reason and adding any additional details, if required.

 To enable content moderation on ideas: